 Can I still become certified to ISO 27001:2013?

-Organizations that have not yet been certified can complete their implementation based on ISO 27001:2013 and become certified until April 30 of 2024.
-You will then have 18 months to make the transition to ISO 27001:2022.
+Not anymore.
+Organizations that have not yet been certified could complete their implementation based on ISO 27001:2013 and become certified until April 30 of 2024.

 What about ISO 27001:2023?